Find out more about cancellations and adjustments made to Organizational Learning offerings due to the COVID-19 outbreak.

 The following resources are currently available to faculty and staff, as well as entire departments to help enhance diversity, equity and inclusion:

-- Diversity, Equity and Inclusion (DEI): The Basics: This online module provides an introductory look at our initiative and helps clearly define what we mean by “diversity, equity and inclusion" and takes less than 15 minutes to complete.
-Discussion guides are available for participants and facilitators working with in small groups or huddles.
+- Diversity, Equity and Inclusion (DEI): The Basics: This 15 minute online module provides an introductory look at the U-M DEI initiative and helps clearly define what we mean by “diversity, equity and inclusion."
+Discussion guides are available for participants, as well as for facilitators working with in small groups or huddles.

 - Heritage Month video series: This series of videos, created by diversity trainer Dr. Steve Robbins, celebrates occurrences such as Black History Month (February), Women's History Month (March), LGBTQ+ Pride Month (June).
 Each month, a new set of videos will be available for viewing.
-Past month's videos will also remain available.
 They can be watched individually or in groups to promote dialogue and understanding of others.
-U-M faculty and staff members can sign up to receive notification of new videos available each month by email.
+U-M faculty and staff members can sign up to receive email notifications when new videos are available each month!